 Fly fishing in Scotland has become extremely popular in recent years, perhaps because it can be enjoyed in some of the most beautiful and peaceful surroundings.

 Fishing prices can vary from region to region.
 For example, you’ll likely find Dumfries and the Scottish Borders cheap in comparison to the River Spey, River Tay and River Tweed.
-The Scottish Highlands is also good value for fishing, with low permit costs, and what an angling experience you will get in return.
+The Scottish Highlands is also good value for fishing, with low permit costs, and the great angling experience you will get in return.

 There’s plenty of good coarse fishing here, but it’s really the fly fishing that attracts most people.
 For the wonders of river, loch and sea fishing, you need look no further than Scotland.
 Normal methods of angling include fly fishing and spinning, and bait fishing is permitted only at certain times of the season.
 Bait can consist of worms, maggots or dead bait, but please note that ‘live’ course fish bait is not permitted.

 If you go a bit further north to Caithness and Sutherland, there are numerous good fishing lochs, streams and rivers.
 Staying in the central belt, Edinburgh and Glasgow also offer some good lochs, and rivers, like the Clyde.

 If you’re after salmon or sea trout you should check with the local venue as running times and seasons vary considerably, but rest assured that somewhere in the country there is good sport available almost any time of year.
 With a variety of rivers to choose from, the seasons and “best times” vary over the length and breadth of the land.